sipherxyz/protocol-contracts/transfer-proxy/readme.md

 #### Fees

-RaribleTransferManager supports these types of fees:
+SipherTransferManager supports these types of fees:
 - protocol fees (are taken from both sides of the deal)
 - origin fees (origin and origin fee is set for every order. it can be different for two orders involved)
 - royalties (authors of the work will receive part of each sale)